Department of International Politics

 Dr Sara Silvestri, an expert of Muslim communities in Europe, was interviewed by Sky News (broadcast 8 Jan 2015) and authored an editorial for the Conversation, commenting on the terrorist attacks against the French satirical paper Charlie Hebdo.

 On the 11th December, the department ran a Panel Event called "Legacies of World War 1".
 The speakers were Inderjeet Parmar, Rosemary Hollis and Thomas Davies, and the chair was Gemma Collantes-Cellador.
-The debate can be accessed online.

 Professor Anastasia Nesvetailova featured in a Radio piece by Ashley Hull, "Russian Currency Strife Prompts Economic Crisis", broadcast on ABC News on 17 December 2014.